devkristie/portfolio/README.md

 ### Known Issues

 NVDA may announce the submit button twice when closing the hCaptcha modal.
 No current workaround.

-On desktop Chrome and Firefox, scrolling very quickly can sometimes cause the fixed parallax background to briefly appear over the main content.
-This is a browser rendering/compositing quirk and does not affect functionality.
-Normal scrolling and all other devices (including mobile) render correctly.

 **Footer Section:**